Elephants Can Remember

-Elephants Can Remember is a work of detective fiction by British writer Agatha Christie, first published in 1972.
+Elephants Can Remember is a mystery novel by British writer Agatha Christie, first published in 1972.
 It features her Belgian detective Hercule Poirot and the recurring character Ariadne Oliver.
 This was the last novel to feature the latter and was succeeded by Curtain: Poirot's Last Case, which had been written in the early 1940s but was published last.
 Elephants Can Remember concentrates on memory and oral testimony.

 Plot summary

 At a literary luncheon, Ariadne Oliver is approached by a woman named Mrs Burton-Cox, whose son Desmond is engaged to Oliver's goddaughter Celia Ravenscroft.
 Mrs Burton-Cox questions the truth regarding the deaths of Celia's parents.
 Twelve years before, Oliver's close school friend Margaret Ravenscroft and her husband, General Alistair Ravenscroft, were found shot to death near their manor house in Overcliffe, with a revolver found between their bodies, bearing only their fingerprints.
 The investigation into their deaths found it impossible to determine if it was a double suicide, or if one of them murdered the other and then committed suicide.
 Their deaths left Celia and another child orphaned.
 After consulting Celia, Oliver invites her friend Hercule Poirot to resolve the issue.

 Poirot and Oliver proceed to meet elderly witnesses associated with the case, whom they dub "elephants", and discover that Margaret owned four wigs; that the Ravenscrofts' dog was devoted to the family, but bit Margaret a few days before her death; that Margaret had an identical twin sister, Dorothea, who had spent time in a number of psychiatric nursing homes, and was believed to have been involved in two violent incidents in Asia, including the drowning of her infant son after the death of her husband; and that a month before the couple died, Dorothea had been sleepwalking and had died after falling off a cliff.
 Later Poirot learns the names of governesses who served the Ravenscroft family, one of whom, Zélie Meauhourat, travelled to Lausanne after the couple's deaths.